2016 USRA Stock Car Rules

 5.3 Installation and workmanship must be acceptable to officials.

-5.4 Four-post roll cage must be used, front and rear hoop welded to the OEM frame.
+5.4 Four-post roll cage must be used, front and rear hoop welded to frame with a minimum left-to-right width of forty seven (47) inches from outside to outside.

 5.5 Rear hoop must have an “X” brace and front down bars must be tied together.
 A minimum of forty (40) inches between front and rear down bars at the top of the door panel is mandatory.